Mooli Paratha (1 Piece)

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating to help your muscles use up some of the excess glucose in your bloodstream.
+Engage in light physical activity, such as a short walk, after eating.
+This can help lower blood sugar levels more quickly.

 Find Glucose response for your favourite foods